arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/1-KafkaMigration.md

 ## Introduction

-In this exercise, you'll migrate a Kafka workload from Cloudera to HDInsight.
+In this exercise, you'll migrate a Kafka workload from MapR to HDInsight.
 You'll perform the following tasks:

-- Examine the existing Kafka workload running on Cloudera, including the Kafka producer and consumer applications.
+- Examine the existing Kafka workload running on MapR, including the Kafka producer and consumer applications.
 - Create the virtual infrastructure for an HDInsight Kafka cluster, and then create the cluster.
-- Configure MirrorMaker to replicate topics on the Cloudera cluster to the HDInsight cluster.
+- Configure MirrorMaker to replicate topics on the MapR cluster to the HDInsight cluster.
 - Reconfigure the Kafka consumer application to receive messages from Kafka running on the HDInsight cluster.
 - Reconfigure the Kafka producer application to post messages to Kafka running on the HDInsight cluster.

-At the end of this process, all incoming data will be received and processed through the Kafka cluster on HDInsight, and the corresponding functionality in the Cloudera cluster can be retired.
+At the end of this process, all incoming data will be received and processed through the Kafka cluster on HDInsight, and the corresponding functionality in the MapR cluster can be retired.

 ## Task 1: Run the existing Kafka workload